ghunkins/huggingface_hub/docs/source/en/concepts/git_vs_http.md

 ## What should I use ?
 And when ?

-Overall, the **HTTP-based approach is the recommended way to use** `huggingface_hub` in all cases. [`HfApi`] allows to pull and push changes, work with PRs, tags and branches, interact with discussions and much more.
+Overall, the **HTTP-based approach is the recommended way to use** `old_huggingface_hub` in all cases. [`HfApi`] allows to pull and push changes, work with PRs, tags and branches, interact with discussions and much more.
 Since the `0.16` release, the http-based methods can also run in the background, which was the last major advantage of the [`Repository`] class.

 However, not all git commands are available through [`HfApi`].
 Some may never be implemented, but we are always trying to improve and close the gap.
-If you don't see your use case covered, please open [an issue on Github](https://github.com/huggingface/huggingface_hub)!
+If you don't see your use case covered, please open [an issue on Github](https://github.com/huggingface/old_huggingface_hub)!
 We welcome feedback to help build the 🤗 ecosystem with and for our users.

 This preference of the http-based [`HfApi`] over the git-based [`Repository`] does not mean that git versioning will disappear from the Hugging Face Hub anytime soon.
 It will always be possible to use `git` commands locally in workflows where it makes sense.